TobyJWalker/insecure-login-app/SecurityAnalysis.md

 Zap found that the session cookie did not have the SameSite attribute set.
 This can be used by attackers to carry out CSRF attacks.

 I have fixed this by setting the SameSite attribute to 'Strict' on the session cookie.
 This could also be changed to Lax.

+### 11. Debug Messages

+Method: Manual Scanning and ZAP

+The application is currently built to run in a development environment, and as such, debug messages are enabled.
+This can be used by attackers to find vulnerabilities in the application.

+Ensure that the application is running in a production environment, and that debug messages are disabled.